 By the 1910-1911 winter season, 402 Marlborough was the home of Russell Green Fessenden and his wife, Christine Louise (Lulu) Whitredge (Williams) Snelling Fessenden.
-They had married in March of 1910; before their marriage, he had lived at 140 Beacon.
-Christine Snelling was the widow of John Linzee Snelling, who died in January of 1907.
-They had lived in Newton.
+They had married in March of 1910 and 402 Marlborough was their first home together.
+Prior to their marriage, he had lived at 140 Beacon.
+She was the widow of John Linzee Snelling, who died in January of 1907, and had lived in Newton.
 Their son, Henry Bigelow Williams Snelling, lived with the Fessendens at 402 Marlborough.

 Russell Fessenden was a banker, president of the American Trust Company.

 The Fessendens continued to live at 402 Marlborough during the 1916-1917 winter season, but moved thereafter.
 In January of 1920, at the time of the US Census, the Fessendens and Henry B. W. Snelling were living in Brookline with Christine Fessenden’s unmarried aunt, Emma Williams.